 I hope to persuade you on the basis of a veterinary recommendation—some articles out there are just interested in selling!
 I hope to demonstrate to you the benefits of such fountains for both you and your cat and the type that is not only the most beneficial but also the easiest to clean and to maintain.

 What Features Should I Look for in the Best Cat Water Fountains?

-Cats are easily frightened so the best water fountain for cats will have a very quiet pump that will not frighten your cat or discourage him from drinking.
+Cats are easily frightened, so the best water fountain will have a very quiet pump that will not frighten your cat or discourage him from drinking.

 It goes without saying that you need to find a model that is very easy to maintain.
-There is no point getting something that needs to be taken apart every couple of days and cleaned out with brushes and all sorts of paraphernalia—you just want something that can be washed easily – and preferably popped in the dishwasher.
+There is no point getting something that needs to be taken apart every couple of days and cleaned out with brushes and all sorts of paraphernalia—you just want something that can be washed easily and, preferably, popped into the dishwasher.

 Why Do I Recommend the Pioneer Pet Fountain?

-From my research into the features to look for, the model that best meet the criteria I have set out above is the 'Raindrop' design (as shown in the video above) - I like it best because:
+From my research, the model that best meets the criteria I have set out above is the 'Raindrop,' as shown in the video above.
+I like it best because:

-- Has a large capacity so if you have more than one cat, there will still be adequate drinking water even if you are away from home all day
+- It has a large capacity, so if you have more than one cat, there will still be adequate drinking water even if you are away from home all day.

-The video below is a perfect demonstration of this model so I will just briefly highlight the features for you and you can watch the video to see the cat fountain in action and how easy it is to take apart to change the filter and to clean.
+Watch the video below to see the cat fountain in action and how easy it is to take apart to change the filter and clean.